What Is Family Law?

 Spousal support, sometimes called alimony or spousal maintenance, is designed to limit the economic effects of a divorce by providing income to the non-wage earner.

 The judge in your divorce case will have broad discretion over how much alimony to award, but there are some guidelines that the judge will consider, including:

 - Your standard of living during your marriage

 - The relative health of you and your spouse

 - The ability of the paying spouse to support both of you

-Alimony is typically ordered just long enough for the receiving spouse to become self-supporting, and it usually ends when the receiving spouse remarries.
+Alimony is typically ordered just long enough for the receiving spouse to become self-supporting, though it can continue until the receiving spouse’s death or remarriage in the case of a stay-at-home parent and long-term marriage.
+In any case, it will usually end when the receiving spouse remarries.